flecoqui/projects/_posts/2017-06-28-studioscrap.md

 ## Problem statement ##

-Studio Scrap is a classic Win32 Desktop application available from their official Web Site.
+Studio Scrap software can be purchase online.
+It is a classic Win32 Desktop application available from their official Web Site.
 The application is installed with a specific installation program.
 The Win32 application is not the best experience for Windows 10 users, but CDIP did not want to rewrite all the code to create a new Universal Windows Platform (UWP) app to leverage Windows Store capabilities.

 The easiest approach was to use the Desktop Bridge App Converter to automatically convert their Desktop Application into packages distributed with the Windows Store.
 For the first attempt, they did face the following issue: </p>
-by default, the Win32 installation program does create subfolders in the pictures folder on the machine where the application is installed, unfortunately when installing an APPX package, it's not possible to create such folders. </p>
+By default, the Win32 installation program does create subfolders in the pictures folder on the machine where the application is installed, unfortunately when installing an APPX package, it's not possible to create such folders. </p>
 The CDIP engineering team decided to update the code of the Win32 Studio Scrap application to create subfolders in the pictures folder when the application is launched for the first time.
-With this code update, it was possible to automatically convert the Studio Scrap Win32 Desktop Application into a package which could be deployed through Windows Store.</p>
+Once the code has been updated, it was possible to automatically convert the Studio Scrap Win32 Desktop Application into a package which could be deployed through Windows Store.</p>

 ## Solution and steps ##